Alabama voter registration guide

 To register to vote in Alabama you must:

-- swear or affirm to “support and defend the Constitution of the US and the State of Alabama and further disavow any belief or affiliation with any group which advocates the overthrow of the governments of the US or the State of Alabama by unlawful means and that the information contained herein is true, so help me God”; and
+- swear or affirm to support and defend the Constitution of the US and the State of Alabama and further disavow any belief or affiliation with any group which advocates the overthrow of the governments of the US or the State of Alabama by unlawful means.

-You can register to vote online if you have an Alabama driver's license or state ID card.
-If not, you can register to vote by mail or in person.
+You can register to vote online if you have an Alabama driver license or nondriver ID card.

 - Download and fill out the National Voter Registration Form.